fdask/uni/README.md

 	$video_name = $matches2[2];
 ```

+####Create the files directory
+All the MP4 files this application uses will be stored in a 'files/' folder.
+The repo currently has a symlink instead of an actual directory, so you'll probably need to delete it and either create an actual directory, or another symlink.

 ####Run the import script
 You want to be inside the course folder (viewing a listing of the module folders) when you run add.php.
 The flow of add.php goes as follows:

 1. Scan the files and folders in the current directly, adding the modules and video details into the database.
 2. For all the video files just added to the database, run them through ffmpeg, converting to mp4 if necessary, saving the output to the files/ directory in the codebase.
 Your original files are left untouched.
 3. The new mp4s in the files/ directory are scanned, updating the length column in the videos table.